harisont/postcards-from-gothenburg/README.md

 Postcards from Gothenburg is a photography project carried out during a HDK-Valand course in summer 2021.

-A more complete description is coming soon.

 ## Website
 Visit the website by clicking [here](https://harisont.github.io/postcards-from-gothenburg/).

 ### Disclaimer
-The mediocre code (most of the code actually) comes from W3schools examples.
+The basic slideshow code (which constitutes a good portion of the website) comes from W3schools examples.
-The bad code is my own and please don't look at it.
-Forking is highly discouraged, let's not ever propagate this programming mess.
+The rest of the code is my own and it is __bad__ so please don't look at it even if you think the website looks good.

 ### Deployment (note to self)
 Deployment requires `npm`.